Mongol invasions of Japan: Attacks on Tsushima and Iki

 Orders for the second invasion came in the first lunar month of 1281.
-Two fleets were prepared, a force of 900 ships in Korea and 3,500 ships in Southern China with a combined force of 142,000 soldiers and sailors.
+Two fleets were prepared, a force of 900 ships in Korea and 3,500 ships in southern China with a combined force of 142,000 soldiers and sailors.
 The Mongol general Arakhan was named supreme commander of the operation and was to travel with the Southern Route fleet, which was under the command of Fan Wenhu but was delayed by supply difficulties.

 The Eastern Route army set sail first from Korea on 22 May and attacked Tsushima on 9 June and Iki Island on 14 June.
-According to the History of Yuan, the Japanese commander Shōni Suketoki and Ryūzōji Suetoki led forces in the tens of thousands against the invasion force.
+According to the History of Yuan, the Japanese commander Shōni Suketoki and Ryūzōji Suetoki led forces against the invasion force.
 The expeditionary forces discharged their firearms, and the Japanese were routed, with Suketoki killed in the process.
 More than 300 islanders were killed.
 The Yuan soldiers sought out the children and killed them as well.
 However, the History of Yuan merges events in June with the later battle in July, when Shōni Suketoki actually fell in battle.